DisruptivelyUseful/handheld-light-graffiti/README.md

+**Notes about this repository**: We will be uploading lasercutting .svg files for stencils here, and hopefully more information as it comes up.
+This project is intended to be fully open source.

 # Handheld Light Graffiti Projector Tutorial

 Hi, we are based in Portland, OR and we are here to help you build a handheld light projector from relatively accessible hardware store parts.